nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Liposomal:** Pertaining to or involving liposomes, indicating the delivery method used in the formulation of Ambisome.

-### Expanded Definition and Usage\nAmbisome, with its liposomal delivery system, represents a significant advancement in antifungal therapy by addressing the toxicity issues commonly associated with systemic amphotericin B. The encapsulation within liposomes allows for targeted delivery to the site of infection, which is particularly beneficial for patients with compromised immune systems, as it minimizes systemic exposure and associated side effects.
+### Expanded Definition and Usage:
+Ambisome, with its liposomal delivery system, represents a significant advancement in antifungal therapy by addressing the toxicity issues commonly associated with systemic amphotericin B. The encapsulation within liposomes allows for targeted delivery to the site of infection, which is particularly beneficial for patients with compromised immune systems, as it minimizes systemic exposure and associated side effects.
 This formulation has not only improved the safety profile of amphotericin B but has also enhanced its efficacy against severe fungal infections and leishmaniasis, providing crucial treatment options in these areas.